Gunhild Ravn Borggreen

-I am co-founder and project manager of ROCA (Robot Culture and Aesthetics), a research network focusing on practice-based research into the intersection of art, technology, and society.
+In 2013-2918 I was co-founder and project manager of ROCA (Robot Culture and Aesthetics), a research network focusing on practice-based research into the intersection of art, technology, and society.
 I am especially interested in artistic interpretations of the social function of robts, as well as the imaginaries about robots created through film, literature, comics, and other cultural products.
 I also investigate imaginations about other cultures that are connected to technology, such as techno-orientalism or techno-nationalism in the relationship between Japan and the West.

 I teach in methodologies related to visual analyses, and I focus on how to give students tools and skills in analysing visual material, both for their further studies and for their future jobs.
 Class room teachin includes concrete practice in close collaboration with students, who contribute by collecting and analysing examples from visual art and everday visual culture.
 I supervise wihtin the field of Visual Culture, including BA projects and MA theses about photographu, contemporary art, performance studies, gender, Japan, Orientalism, anthropology, and many other eareas.

 I contribute to the period courses in aart history, in which my examples from Japanese art history adds a perspective to Western art history.
 I contextualize with a focus on transcultural and global art and art history research.